ssharpalla2002/ssharpalla2002/readme.md

 ## about me

-* 🏗️ I architect with TypeScript and Next.js, making sure every interaction is type-safe and snappy.
+* 🏗️ I architect with TypeScript and Next.js, making sure every digital interaction is type-safe and snappy. ⚡
-* 🎨 I bridge the gap between engineering and clean UI, ensuring products look as good as the code feels.
+* 🎨 I bridge the gap between engineering and clean UI, ensuring final products look as good as the code feels. 💎
 * 🌐 I’m currently deep in the world of React Server Components and Server Actions, building apps that ship less JS and more value.
 * 🔐 I’m a huge advocate for the T3 stack philosophy: using tRPC, Prisma, and Postgres to move fast without breaking things.
 * 🧠 When I'm not shipping features, I'm tackling Data Structures & Algorithms to keep my problem-solving skills surgical.